15,000 people to visit Bristol for latest open day

-Subject talks will give future students an insight into the wide variety of courses on offer at the University, including ‘Lasers in chemistry’, and ‘Studying Innovation at Bristol – and finding out how to change the world’.
+Subject talks will give future students an insight into the wide variety of courses on offer at the University, including its new applied anatomy, biomedical sciences, criminology and undergraduate education courses, 'Studying Innovation at Bristol – how to change the world' and the 'Big Ideas in Science' series.

 Visitors will have the opportunity to view a selection of student residences in the city centre, Clifton and Stoke Bishop, with a free shuttle bus service running throughout the day between the main University campus and Stoke Bishop.